Tomorrow Is Tomorrow

-"Tomorrow Is Tomorrow" (明日は明日, Ashita wa Ashita) is the third episode of the American historical drama television series Shōgun, based on the novel by James Clavell.
+"Tomorrow Is Tomorrow" (明日は明日, Asu wa Asu) is the third episode of the American historical drama television series Shōgun, based on the novel by James Clavell.
 The episode was written by co-executive producer Shannon Goss, and directed by Charlotte Brändström.
 It was released on Hulu on March 5, 2024, and it also aired on FX on the same day.

 The series is set in 1600, and follows three characters.
 John Blackthorne, a risk-taking English sailor who ends up shipwrecked in Japan, a land whose unfamiliar culture will ultimately redefine him; Lord Toranaga, a shrewd, powerful daimyo, at odds with his own dangerous, political rivals; and Lady Mariko, a woman with invaluable skills but dishonorable family ties, who must prove her value and allegiance.
 In the episode, Blackthorne and Toranaga set out to leave Osaka Castle, while evading assassins.

 According to Nielsen Media Research, the episode was seen by an estimated 0.492 million household viewers and gained a 0.09 ratings share among adults aged 18–49.
 The episode received highly positive reviews from critics, who praised the battle sequences and directing.